unidoc/unioffice/README.md

 reading is a bit slower.
 The downside is that the binary is large (33MB) as it contains generated structs, serialization and deserialization code for all of DOCX/XLSX/PPTX.

-## Current Work

-The current work being performed is the implementation of a spreadsheet formula parser and evaluator.
-Some initial progress has been made, but there is a long way to go.

-The intent is to get the vast majority of formulas working.
-The data in "A Grammar for Spreadsheet Formulas Evaluated on Two Large Datasets - Efthimia Aivaloglou, et al.", suggests that:

-> (1) most Excel formulas are simple, however formulas with more than 50 functions or operations exist
-> (2) almost all formulas use data from other cells, which is often not local, and
-> (3) a surprising number of referring mechanisms are used by less than 1% of the formulas.

-From this, it appears that we can quickly approach a point of diminishing returns by implementing the most common formula features, saving others for when/if users request it.

 ## Installation ##